reymon359/gatsby-personal-site/content/posts/7-lessons-learned-from-the-pragmatic-programmer-and-the-clean-coder/index.md

 In the same way you relied on your disciplines to avoid pressure, you should also rely on them when the moment gets tough.
 In fact, these times you have to pay special attention to them and neither question nor abandon them.

-The communication tip includes **asking for help** from teammates to pair, superiors or internet sites and forums.
+The communication tip includes **asking for help** from teammates to pair, superiors, or internet sites and forums.

 Don't forget to be there for others too when they are under pressure and need help.